-Carden Consulting is a First Nations consulting practice established in 1997 with more than 20 years of service excellence and experience in organizational development, community development and research projects for First Nations and their partners in the public and private sectors.
-At all times Carden Consulting is committed to providing service excellence and building First Nation capacity for the benefit of future generations.
+Carden Consulting is a First Nations consulting practice established in 1997 with more than two decades of service excellence and experience in Nation Rebuilding, with a focus on strengthening leadership and good governance, organizational development, community development and research projects.

-Ms. Yaghujaanas holds a Masters Degree from Royal Roads University, was awarded the Royal Roads University Founders Award, has completed the Justice Institute Conflict Resolution and Negotiation course, is a CTT Certified Consultant (Level 2), is a member of the Council of Native Development Officers (CANDO), is a member of the New Relationship Trust Economic Development Support Team, and is listed on the Business Development Bank of Canada’s Aboriginal Consultant roster.
+Ms. Yaghujaanas holds a Masters Degree from Royal Roads University, was awarded the Royal Roads University Founders Award, has completed the Justice Institute Conflict Resolution and Negotiation course, is a CTT Certified Consultant (Level 2), is a member of the Council of Native Development Officers (CANDO), is a member of the New Relationship Trust Economic Development Support Team, and is cofounder of the Kileepi Pisessi Reconciliation Society.

 Mark Salter joined Carden Consulting in the summer of 2017 as Project Consultant after a working with the Songhees Nation to their goals of developing successful intergovernmental partnerships.
 Mark works with Laara, his life partner, and is committed to empowering First Nations effect positive change for the benefit of future generations, and has strong values of respect, integrity, excellence and community responsibility.
 A key component of Mark’s work has been the purposeful planning to enhance the capacity, and self-determination of Aboriginal peoples.